Assisted Installer Based Installation

 - Container/operator images are mirrored to the local registry

-- Configuration is put in place so the Assisted Installer uses the locally cached resources
+- Configuration is put in place so ABI uses the locally cached resources

-- VM are created if defined in the inventory file
+- If VMs are defined in the inventory file, those must exist

 - DNS server is installed/configured

-- A Discovery ISO file is created and mounted on all nodes in the cluster via sushy tools / virtual media over HTTP
+- A Discovery ISO file is created and mounted on all nodes in the cluster via redfish API / virtual media over HTTP

 - Installation process is monitored until completion